CycloneDX/cdxgen/ADVANCED.md

 ### REPL History

 Repl history will get persisted under `$HOME/.config/.cdxgen` directory.
 To override this location, use the environment variable `CDXGEN_REPL_HISTORY`.

+## Mixed Java Projects

+If a java project use both maven and gradle, maven is selected for SBoM generation under default settings.
+To force cdxgen to use gradle, use the argument `-t gradle`.
+Similarly, use `-t scala` for scala SBT.